 I would not administer the CELF-5:M to the latter two groups of students due to significantly increased potential for linguistic and cultural bias stemming from lack of previous knowledge and exposure to popular culture as well as idiomatic expressions.

-I would also not administer this test to Nuance Challenged Social Communicators (Winner, 2011).
-Specifically to Socially Anxious and Weak Interactive Social Communicators (Winner, 2011 pg.
-9-12 ).
+I would also not administer this test to Nuance Challenged Social Communicators (Winner, 2015).
+Specifically to Socially Anxious and Weak Interactive Social Communicators (Winner, 2015).
 These are the students with average or above average verbal language abilities most of whom did not have language delays when they were young.
 They have a ‘well-developed social radar’ and they’re highly aware of other people feelings and thoughts.
 However they have difficulties navigating subtle social cues of others.
 As a result this particular group of students tends to score quite on metalinguistic and social pragmatic testing of reduced complexity yet still present with pervasive social pragmatic language deficits.

 What I do like about this test:

-This test allows me to identify more subtle language based difficulties in verbal children with average to high average intelligence (or Emerging Social Communicators as per Winner, 2011) who present with metalinguistic and social pragmatic language weaknesses in the following areas:
+This test allows me to identify more subtle language-based difficulties in verbal children with average to high average intelligence (or Emerging Social Communicators as per Winner, 2015) who present with metalinguistic and social pragmatic language weaknesses in the following areas:

 - Social predicting and inferencing